 Tutorial: Using the Python API

-This tutorial walks through the basics of using the LinkML-Store API.
-It uses the DuckDB adapter.
+This tutorial walks through the basics of using the LinkML-Store Python API.

 Create a Client object